Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Proposed mobility hub platform design methodology

 We denote the Lagrangian multiplier of Eq.~(\ref{eq:link_kkt_less}) to be $\eta_{l,s}$.
 We switch the original objective Eq.~(\ref{eq:single_obj}) to a minimization problem.
 We then relax Eq.~(\ref{eq:link_kkt_less}) to have Eq.~(\ref{eq:less_relax}).

-When $\rho \geq max(\eta)$, the penalty term $\rho \sum \Lambda$ dominate the incentive to violate Eq.~(\ref{eq:link_kkt_less}).
+When $\rho \geq max(\eta)$, the penalty term $\rho \sum \Lambda$ dominates the incentive to violate Eq.~(\ref{eq:link_kkt_less}).
 Under this condition, any optimal solution of the original problem is optimal for the penalized problem.
 The equality constraint Eq.~(\ref{eq:link_kkt}) is recovered at the optimum even though the feasible set only enforces Eq.~(\ref{eq:link_kkt_great}).
 This completes the proof. \end{proof}

 To further reduce the computational load, we propose another algorithmic improvement.
-Since the lower-level problem is very efficient to solve due to its convexity, it is easy to obtain the lower-level optimum when \textbf{p} is fixed.
+Since the lower-level problem is very efficient to solve due to its convexity, it is easy to obtain the lower-level optimum when \textbf{p} and \textbf{r} are fixed.
 We use an iterative update process to exploit this property and reduce the solution time for Eq.~(\ref{eq:penalty_function}).
 The overall proposed algorithm is summarized in \textbf{Algorithm 1}.
 The hyperparameters $\rho^0$, $\psi^-$, and $\psi^+$ control the rate of penalty update, where $\psi^+ > 1$ and $\psi^- < 1$.
 By starting with a small value $\rho^0$, Eq.~(\ref{eq:penalty_function}) is easier to solve to optimality.
 This comes with the cost of violating lower-level KKT condition by a large margin ($\sum \Lambda >>\epsilon$).
 By gradually increasing $\rho$ with $\psi^+$, the KKT violation shrinks, leading to the global optimum.
 However, when $\rho$ becomes too large, the single-level solution process can become computationally intensive.
 Therefore, we reduce $\rho$ by $\psi^-$ to control the step size.
-Within each iteration, the previously solved $\mathbf{p}$ (or $\mathbf{r}$ if the decision variable is the subsidy) is used to solve the lower-level problem first.
+Within each iteration, the previously solved $\mathbf{p}$ and $\mathbf{r}$ are used to solve the lower-level problem first.
 This solution, along with all dual values and their bounds, can warm-start the single-level solution algorithm in a tighter space, leading to a shorter runtime.
-After meeting the convergence criteria or reaching the maximum number of iterations, we output the final values of $(\mathbf{p}^*, \mathbf{x}^*, \mathbf{v}^*)$.
+After meeting the convergence criteria or reaching the maximum number of iterations, we output the final values of $(\mathbf{p}^*, \mathbf{r}^*, \mathbf{x}^*, \mathbf{v}^*)$.